godotengine/godot-blender-exporter/README.md

 `make` from the project root will:

 1. Export all of the blend files from the `tests/scenes` directory.
    If you add a feature, it is suggested that you add a new blend file to the `tests/scenes` directory that uses this feature.
-2. Runs `diff` on the output files conpared to the reference exports.
+2. Runs `diff` on the output files compared to the reference exports.
 This acts as a regression test.
 3. Runs [pycodestyle](http://pycodestyle.pycqa.org/en/latest/) and
    [pylint](https://www.pylint.org/) style tests.
 Your code must pass these to be elegible to merge.

-Current regression tests use the daily build of blender 2.80 from blender [official site](https://builder.blender.org/download/) and runs on ubuntu 16.04.
-If you run on different blender version or different platform, the output may differ slightly mostly causing by different float precision.
+Current regression tests use the daily build of Blender 2.8 from Blender [official site](https://builder.blender.org/download/) and runs on ubuntu 16.04.
+If you run the tests with different Blender version or on different platforms, the output may slightly differ.

 ## License